make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [WilcoE](https://github.com/WilcoE) for assisting with support for Poolex Qline new Q7 variant of pool heatpumps.
 - [WiestDaessle](https://github.com/WiestDaessle) for contributing support for Etersky curtain switches.
 - [Xpl0jd](https://github.com/Xpl0jd) for contributing support for Nedis portable air conditioners.
+- [jirijanu](https://github.com/jirijanu) for assisting with support for ZTH08ZTU zigbee temperature and humidity sensors.